b-vitamins/mfcl/README.md

-`train.py` layers a compact CLI on top of Hydra overrides so you can mix ergonomic flags with advanced overrides when needed.【F:train.py†L111-L216】 Inspect the full option set with `python train.py --help`.
+`train.py` layers a compact CLI on top of Hydra overrides so you can mix ergonomic flags with advanced overrides when needed.【F:train.py†L111-L216】 Inspect the full option set with `python3 train.py --help`.
 Common flags
 include:

 | Flag | Purpose |